tudddorrr/clay/README.md

-# Koa REST Services
-Build REST microservices without the hassle: quick to configure, minimal boilerplate and super convenient.
+Build Koa REST microservices without the hassle: quick to configure, minimal boilerplate and super convenient.
 Have a look at the [docs](https://github.com/sekaru/koa-rest-services/tree/main/docs) and [tests](https://github.com/sekaru/koa-rest-services/tree/main/tests) for examples.

 ## Installation
 ```